an-d-uu/Utility.Encryption/Read Me.md

 #### Extensions
 ***
-Adds a static class that will be used to transform objects.
+Adds a static class that extends the functionality of other objects.

 #### Hash
 ***